 If you are facing a divorce, a custody battle, or worries over how your split will affect you financially, you will benefit greatly by consulting an experienced Georgia family law attorney.
 At the law office of Miles Patterson Hansford Tallant, LLC, we have the mediation and negotiation skills needed to navigate a divorce with sensitivity and efficiency.
 We understand that you don’t want to put yourself or your children through a drawn-out, expensive proceeding.

 Because one of your most important emotional bonds—your marriage—is torn beyond repair, the last thing you need is another troubled, discouraging relationship with someone who doesn’t listen to you.

 That’s why you’re not just another client when you consult Miles Patterson Hansford Tallant, LLC.
 We understand that this is a significant transition for everyone involved.
 We’re committed to providing you with empathetic and sound legal advice throughout your divorce case and related legalities, such as child custody, child support, alimony, and division of property.
 We will help you come out on the other side of this with minimal damage to yourself, your children, and your finances.

-If you have weighed your options and have decided to get a divorce, or your spouse has filed for a divorce, we invite you to get in touch with one of our experienced Georgia divorce attorneys today.
+If you have weighed your options and have decided to get a divorce, or your spouse has filed for a divorce, we invite you to get in touch with an experienced Cumming and Forsyth County Georgia divorce attorney today.